bensu/basic-om-tut/Basic-Tutorial.md

 lein clean
 ```

-... restarting the REPL and refreshing the browser will clear the problem.
+... restarting Figwheel and refreshing the browser will clear the problem.

 Once you've seen that it basically works lets write `add-contact`, it
 should look like the following: